Olivera2708/Olivera2708/README.md

 - 👩‍🎓 I’m studying Software Engineering and Information Technologies at the Faculty of Technical Sciences.
 - 🔭 Exploring Artificial Intelligence and Machine Learning.
-- ⌛ In my free time I make Android apps and games.
+- ⌛ In my free time I enjoy making games.

 #### &nbsp;My profiles